Pet groomers opening up after City of Clovis now considers them essential

 FRESNO, Calif.
-(KSEE/KGPE) — Some pet groomers in Clovis opened back up Saturday after the city announced they are now considered essential businesses.
+(KSEE) — Some pet groomers in Clovis opened back up Saturday after the city announced they are now considered essential businesses.

 Nicole Graham owner of Tailwaggers 2 says they have been closed for about a month.